phenikstay/openai-telegram-bot/README.md

 # Telegram Bot Using OpenAI

 This project is a Telegram bot written in Python using the `aiogram` library.
 It interfaces with the OpenAI API to generate texts and images, including functionalities to handle audio messages.
-The bot supports various OpenAI models like GPT-4.0 Omni and DALL·E 3, enabling interactions through both text and voice messages.
+The bot supports various OpenAI models like GPT-4.0 Omni, o1 and DALL·E 3, enabling interactions through both text and voice messages.

 ## Installation and Setup